 The Company calculates the SCR using the standard formula.
 The SCR is the modelled value of a 1-in-200 year loss of Own Funds occurring in the next year.
-The SCR includes the Basic Solvency Capital Requirement, together with an SCR component in respect of operational risk.
-No adjustment is made for the loss-absorbing capacity of deferred taxes and technical provisions.
+The SCR includes the Basic Solvency Capital Requirement, together with an SCR component in respect of Operational Risk.
+No adjustment is made for the Loss Absorbing Capacity of Deferred Taxes or Technical Provisions.

-Table E3 below shows the Company's SCR and MCR requirements as of 31st December 2021, with prior year comparatives:
+Table E3 below shows the Company's SCR and MCR requirements as of 31 December 2022, with prior year comparatives: